Daniel Carriço: Wuhan Zall

 On 20 February 2020, Carriço transferred to Wuhan Zall FC.
 He joined the Chinese Super League club despite it being based in the city that was the point of origin of the COVID-19 pandemic.
 Due to the health crisis, he did not debut until 25 July, when he came on as an added-time substitute in a 2–0 opening day win at home to Qingdao Huanghai FC.

 Almería

-On 22 August 2021, Carriço returned to Spain after agreeing to a one-year contract with UD Almería in Segunda División.
+On 22 August 2021, Carriço returned to Spain after agreeing to a one-year contract with Almería in the Segunda División.
+In April 2023, with just 218 minutes to his credit as they won the league and subsequently promoted, he announced his retirement at 35.

 International career

 As a youth international, Carriço appeared at the 2007 UEFA European Under-19 Championship, where he was elected as one of the best players after scoring two goals in just three games (Portugal did not go through the group stage).
-The following year, he progressed into the under-21s.
+The following year, he progressed to the under-21s.

 In May 2015, shortly after winning his second consecutive Europa League title, Carriço was called up to the senior national team for the first time by coach Fernando Santos, ahead of a UEFA Euro 2016 qualifier against Armenia and a friendly with Italy.
-He made his only senior international appearance in the latter on 16 June, coming on as a 60th-minute substitute for Bruno Alves in the 1–0 win in Geneva.
+He made his only senior appearance in the latter on 16 June, coming on as a 60th-minute substitute for Bruno Alves in the 1–0 win in Geneva.